 Nimoy!Spock passing the torch at the end with the classic monologue.

-Somewhat related to that moment, the teaser trailer: Not sure what was being advertised, just images of welders working on a huge structure, with quotes from and about the space program, then the camera pans up at the start of the iconic line, "Space...the final frontier..." and you see ENTERPRISE on the structure being built...
-This troper cheered in the theater.
+Somewhat related to that moment, the teaser trailer: Not sure what was being advertised, just images of welders working on a huge structure, with quotes from and about the space program, then the camera pans up at the start of the iconic line, "Space...the final frontier..." and you see ENTERPRISE on the structure being built as the familiar fanfare plays...

 Kirk facing down four hulking Starfleet recruits in a bar.
 His boast of "Get some more guys and it will be an even fight" was cool, but he lived up to it by beating the shit out of them and still getting to second base with Uhura, all while pissed off his head.
 And while he does proceed to take a beating, it's still probably best Pike stopped it before Kirk sobered up.

 The last scene: Kirk taking his place in the captain's chair of the USS Enterprise, with Uhura at communications, Chekov at navigation, and Sulu at the helm.
 Scotty is at Engineering, McCoy is at his captain's side, and at last Spock offers himself as second-in-command, and Kirk accepts.
 And then, the words of Ambassador Spock as an oh-so-familiar fanfare plays:

 Pike demonstrating Starfleet's method of ensuring that only the Badass need apply:

 "Your father was captain of a starship for 12 minutes.
 He saved eight hundred lives, including your mother's... and yours.
 I dare you to do better."

 The scene where little Spock finally snaps and goes to town on the bully for bad-mouthing his mother.
 You see the other bullies' faces and they're so terrified they don't even jump in.

 Pike's first appearance - he whistles, and the cadet pounding on Kirk immediately drops him and stands to attention.
 So does everyone else in the bar.
 And the theater, for that matter.